OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/check_total_derivatives.rst

 Checking Total Derivatives
 **************************

-If you want to check the analytic derivatives of your model (or just part of it) against finite-difference or complex-step approximations, you can use :code:`check_totals()`.
+If you want to check the analytic derivatives of your model (or just part of it) against finite difference or complex-step approximations, you can use :code:`check_totals()`.
 You should always converge your model before calling this method.

 .. note::